Jakobo/jakobo.github.com/_posts/2014-07-14-gulp-browserify.md

 discussAt: https://www.linkedin.com/today/post/article/20140714184735-5276101-recipes-for-gulp-and-browserify
 ---

 If you've tried [gulp](http://gulpjs.com/), you've probably also tried [browserify](http://browserify.org/).
 This also means you googled for "gulp browserify" and were led to the gulp-browserify plugin on npm.
-I haven’t linked to it because the gulp team has ruled that the gulp-browserify plugin is blacklisted due to redundancy.
+I haven't linked to it because the gulp team has ruled that the gulp-browserify plugin is blacklisted due to redundancy.
 Instead, the current consensus is a [recipe leveraging vinyl](https://github.com/gulpjs/gulp/issues/369), the underlying virtual file system in gulp.
 While I think that's technically correct, it requires intimate knowledge of browserify, streams, and the vinyl system.

 ## The Vinyl Code
 Let's start with the code and work backwards.
 First up, the recommended solution (simplified).